-ALL1 The following provisions apply when a decision is taken on reimbursement of a Customer as a result of R1.
-Note that one instance of an APP scam may comprise more than one Payment Journey - Firms should approach the allocation of the cost of reimbursement on the basis of each individual Payment Journey.
-ALL2(1) Firms should use the following allocation principles for cases where the Customer has met their requisite level of care or the acts or omissions of the Firm involved in trying to meet the standards of Firms impeded the customers' ability to avoid falling victim to the APP scam (principles R2(2)(a)) (a) Where both Firms have breached SF, then each should contribute 50% of the cost of reimbursement; (b) Where one Firm only has breached SF, that Firm should meet 100% of the cost of reimbursement ALL2(2) Where the Customer has not met their requisite level of care and one or more PSP has failed to meet a standard(s); the Customer is not considered vulnerable; and R2(2)(a) does not apply, Firms should use the following allocation principles; (a) Where both Firms have breached the SF and the Customer has not met their requisite level of care, each party will accept an equal share of liability with the Customer receiving a 66% reimbursement.
-Each PSP will contribute 33% of the cost of reimbursement; (b) Where one Firm only has breached the SF and the Customer has not met their requisite level of care, each liable party will accept equal responsibility.
-The Customer will receive a 50% reimbursement from the liable PSP ALL2(3) Where neither Firm involved in the relevant Payment Journey has breached any provision of SF, the Customer's Firm should meet 100% of the cost of reimbursement.
-Where the Customer's Firm has administered reimbursement, and it is signatory to the no-blame fund, it can apply to recoup the cost of reimbursement ALL2(4) Where a customer is vulnerable, (as defined in R2(3)), the Customer should be reimbursed notwithstanding the provisions in R2(1).
-Reimbursement should follow the principles set out below; (a) Where the Sending Firm has not taken steps to identify Customers who are or might be vulnerable, they will have breached the SF;
+The following provisions apply when a decision is taken on reimbursement of a Customer as a result of R1.
+ALL1 Note that one instance of an APP scam may comprise more than one Payment Journey - Firms should approach the allocation of the cost of reimbursement on the basis of each individual Payment Journey.

+ΔΙΙΌ When a Customer has been reimbursed, Firms involved in each relevant Payment Journey should make all efforts to agree unanimously the allocation of the cost of reimbursement between them.

+ALL2(1) Firms should use the following allocation principles for cases where; the exceptions under R2(1) and R2(2)(b) do not apply and the Customer is not considered vulnerable; or where R2(2)(a) applies. (a) Where both Firms have breached SF, then each should contribute 50% of the cost of reimbursement; (b) Where one Firm only has breached SF, that Firm should meet 100% of the cost of reimbursement.

+ALL2(2) Where the exceptions under R2(1) or R2(2)(b) apply; and one or more Firm has failed to meet a standard(s); the Customer is not considered vulnerable; and R2(2)(a) does not apply, Firms should use the following allocation principles; (a) Where both Firms have breached the SF and an exception under R2(1) or R2(2)(b) applies, the Customer will receive a 66% reimbursement.
+Each Firm will contribute 33% of the cost of reimbursement;

+Where neither Firm involved in the relevant Payment Journey has breached any provision of SF, the Customer's Firm should meet 100% of the cost of reimbursement.

-(b) Where the Sending Firm identified the vulnerability but failed to provide adequate protection, they will have breached SF1(4); (i) Where both Firms in the payment journey have breached SF, then each should contribute 50% of the cost of reimbursement; (ii) Where one Firm only has breached SF, that Firm should meet 100% of the cost of reimbursement Where neither Firm has breached any provision of SF and the Customer is found to have been vulnerable, the customer will receive 100% reimbursement. (c) The Customer's Firm should meet 100% of the cost of reimbursement.
-Where the Firm has administered reimbursement and it is signatory to the no-blame fund, it can apply to recoup the cost of reimbursement.
+ALL2(4) Where a customer is vulnerable, as defined in R2(3), the Customer should be reimbursed notwithstanding the provisions in R2(1).
+Reimbursement should follow the principles set out below: (a) Where the Sending Firm has not taken steps to identify Customers who are or might be vulnerable, they will have breached the SF. (b) Where the Sending Firm identified the vulnerability but failed to provide adequate protection, they will have breached SF1(4); (i) Where both Firms in the payment journey have breached SF, then each should contribute 50% of the cost of reimbursement; (ii) Where one Firm only has breached SF, that Firm should meet 00% of the cost of reimbursement. (c) Where neither Firm has breached any provision of SF and the Customer is found to have been vulnerable, the customer will receive 100% reimbursement.
+The Customer's Firm should meet 100% of the cost of reimbursement.

-ALL2(5) Where a Customer should receive reimbursement under R1, but one party in the relevant Payment Journey is a Non-Code firm: (a) The Customer's Firm shall make best endeavours to contact the Non-Code firms and seek their cooperation in bearing the costs of reimbursement as per ALL2 and ALL3(1). (b) Where the receiving firm is a Non-Code firm and refuses to bear any cost of reimbursement, the Customer's Firm should; (i) advance to the Customer 100% of the monies for reimbursement, (ii) where it is a signatory to the no-blame fund, it can apply to recover the reimbursement monies, and (iii) support the Customer to make DISP complaints against the Non-Code firms involved to recover the outstanding monies
+ALL2(5) Where a Customer should receive reimbursement under R1, but one party in the relevant Payment Journey is a Non-Code firm: (a) The Customer's Firm shall make best endeavours to contact the Non-Code firms and seek their cooperation in bearing the costs of reimbursement as per ALL2. (b) Where the receiving firm is a Non-Code firm and refuses to bear any cost of reimbursement, the Customer's Firm should; (i) advance to the Customer 100% of the monies for reimbursement, (ii) support the Customer to make DISP complaints against the Non-Code firms involved to recover the outstanding monies.

-A112/6 All relevant Firms should keep a written record of the allocation agreement, attested by all ALLZ(0 parties, and retain that record for at least 6 years.
+ALL2(6) All relevant Firms should keep a written record of the allocation agreement, attested by all parties, and retain that record for at least 6 years.

-If unanimous agreement under this section has not been reached after 15 Business days following the day on which a decision on reimbursement to the Customer was made, the provisions in DR will apply.
+ALL3 If unanimous agreement under this section has not been reached after 15 Business days following the day on which a decision on reimbursement to the Customer was made, the provisions in DR will apply.